RuiyangSi/RuiyangSi/README.md

 My journey into computer science began with a passion for competitive programming, where I earned a silver medal in the NOI 🥈 and a gold medal in the ICPC Regionals 🏅.
 This experience built a strong foundation in algorithms and problem-solving.

-Now, as a second-year student at **Beijing University of Posts and Telecommunications (BUPT)**, I'm channeling that passion into the field of deep learning, with a current focus on **Diffusion Models**.
+Now, as a second-year undergraduate student at **Beijing University of Posts and Telecommunications (BUPT)**, I'm channeling that passion into the field of deep learning, with a current focus on **Diffusion Models**.

 ---